I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_wdbgexts_thread_os_info.md

 ## Members

-`Affinity`

-Receives the thread affinity mask for the thread in a symmetric multiprocessor (SMP) computer.
-See the Platform SDK for more information about the thread affinity mask.
-If the affinity mask is not known, <b>Affinity</b> is set to zero.

-`CreateTime`

-Receives the creation time of the thread.
+`ThreadId`

+Specifies the operating system thread ID (within the current process) for the thread whose information is being requested.

 `ExitStatus`

 Receives the exit code of the thread.
 If the thread is still running or the exit code is not known, <b>ExitStatus</b> will be set to STILL_ACTIVE.

+`PriorityClass`

+Receives the priority class of the thread.
+The priority classes are defined by the constants <i>XXX</i>_PRIORITY_CLASS in WinBase.h.
+See the Platform SDK for more information about thread priority classes.
+If the priority class is not know, <b>PriorityClass</b> will be set to zero.

+`Priority`

+Receives the priority of the thread relative to the priority class.
+Some thread priorities are defined by the constants THREAD_PRIORITY_<i>XXX</i> in WinBase.h.
+See the Platform SDK for more information about thread priorities.
+If the priority is not known, <b>Priority</b> will be set to THREAD_PRIORITY_NORMAL.

+`CreateTime`

+Receives the creation time of the thread.

 `ExitTime`